-As an example of loading, assume that the user has compiled a main program, MAIN, and a subroutine in a separate source file, SUBR.
-Both have been compiled using the default object filenames.
-They could be loaded as follows:
+As an example of loading, assume that the user has compiled a main program MAIN.COBOL, and a subroutine, SUBR.COBOL, in a separate file.
+Both have been compiled to produce object files with the default filenames MAIN.BIN and SUBR.BIN.
+They can be loaded into a runfile as follows: